 Research suggests that if teachers can tune into pupil choice and pupil motivation within an active enquiry-based learning environment, then they will be successful at helping all pupils, particularly boys, learn how to read and write.
 To do this well, you have to be given the license by your senior leadership and know your pupils well.
 I was fortunate that my Headteacher believed in giving teachers scope and flexibility to meet our learners needs.
 It also helped that my Key Stage had secured some of the best results in our organisation.
 Despite our good results, we always felt we could reflect and achieve more.
 We were aware, that hidden in the good results were some children who were not particularly engaged.

 One of the approaches we took was to take interesting books and turn them into animations.
 In doing so, we wanted to enrich the story with ambitious vocabulary from other stories that we had picked up all through the year.
 So we were trying to make a good story even better.
-This reduced the variables a little so that the reluctant writers were not overloaded.
+This reduced the variables a little so that the reluctant writers were not cogitatively overloaded.
 Instead of thinking about having to imagine a plot, they could adapt one.
 This reduced the cognitive overload that many students feel.
+We are learning more and more about this impact of this on outcomes.

 This was an animation created in response to a story called, The Hunter.
 The video below offers some glimpses behind the scenes and some of the rational behind using this motivational tool.